Florida State Road 739: History

-The northern portion of SR 739 through North Fort Myers was originally the route of the Tamiami Trail (U.S. Route 41), a roadway connecting Tampa and Miami.
-The route through North Fort Myers north of Pine Island Road was complete in the 1920s along with the rest of the Tamiami Trail.
-The route south of this point was completed in 1931 when the Tamiami Trail was rerouted on to the original Edison Bridge over the Caloosahatchee River from its original bridge further upstream.
+The northern portion of SR 739 through North Fort Myers was originally the route of Tamiami Trail (U.S. Route 41), a roadway connecting Tampa and Miami.
+The route through North Fort Myers north of Pine Island Road was complete in the 1920s along with the rest of Tamiami Trail.
+The route from there to Downtown Fort Myers was completed in 1931 when the original Edison Bridge over the Caloosahatchee River opened, which connected with Fowler Street on the south side of the river.
+Tamiami Trail's previous bridge was located further upstream connecting Old Bridge Road with Freemont Street.
 US 41 would carry the hidden designation SR 45 after the 1945 Florida State Road renumbering.

 In 1964, US 41 was rerouted to its current alignment to the west upon the completion of the Caloosahatchee Bridge.
 After the realignment of US 41, the original route became US 41 Business with the hidden designation of State Road 739.
-SR 739 would continue down Fowler Street to Hanson Street.